Things You Can Do to Be the BEST YOU

 Becoming the Best You that You Can Be

 The point is this: You can be the hero, or the goat, or the GOAT.
 I can assure you of this: In order to be the GOAT, you'll be the goat some times, but you'll be a hero most of the time.

 It's about taking chances.
 Taking on those opponents (if in business, those projects) that scare you.
 They could beat you–even if you prepare like you've never prepared before.

-You have to like to win.
-Hate to lose.
+You have to like to win and HATE to lose.
 But know that losing helps you find a way to win.
 Sometimes life kicks you in the nuts when you're not looking, sending you to the ground in a curled-up mess.

 Try again.
 And again.
 Until there ain't no more trying.
 You're either on top or dead.

 Ali was a 4-time heavyweight champ because he lost the title three times.
 He came back.
 Again and again.
 He practiced his craft.
 Each loss sent him back to the drawing board.
 He had to tweak this, change that, throw this out, add that in.

 He took chances.
 Risks.
 But they were calculated risks.
 Nothing crazy.
 He didn't try to fight a grizzly bear.
 That's stupid.
 (Mike Tyson, another heavyweight boxing great, once said he wanted to fight a tiger.
 He was CRAZY.)

 Becoming the GOAT takes work.
 It doesn't come easily.
 Heroism is a fleeting moment.
 It's a blip on the radar screen of time.
 You can be a hero without much preparation.
 Like that time my friend, Doug, saved a drowning kid.
 There was no preparation—he saw a kid flailing in the water, dove in, and pulled him to shore.
 He was a hero, literally.

 But he didn't train for that.
 It was a reaction to something he saw.
 Luckily, he knew how to swim.